DIY Dog Stairs

 3D square

-It isn’t necessary, but depending on the décor in the room and whether it will be necessary for the stairs to be moved around, a bottom and a back can be attached to the unit, also made out of 1/4” plywood.
+It isn’t necessary, but depending on the décor in the room.
+Whether it will require the stairs to be moved around, a bottom and a back can be attached to the unit, also made out of 1/4” plywood.
 To install them, I’d measure the opening and cut them to fit.
 Then I would add support blocks to the inside of the sides, 1/4” inside of the edge, so that when the panels are attached to them, they will sit flush with the edge of the sides.

 If the stairs are going to be painted or stained, it would be best to do that now, before the carpeting is installed.
-Depending on the plywood used, there may be some need to fill and sand the plywood before painting it, especially if it doesn’t have a smooth finish (such as B-C softwood plywood).
-If that’s the case, it might be a good idea to do that, before assembly.
+Depending on the plywood used, there may be some need to fill and sand it before painting it, especially if it doesn’t have a smooth finish (such as B-C softwood plywood).
+If that’s the case, it might be a good idea to do that before assembly.

 At a minimum, I’d recommend covering the step treads with carpeting to give Fido a good grip while climbing the stairs.
-One long strip of carpeting can be cut, and then wrapped all the way around all the stairs, starting underneath the top step and ending behind the bottom riser, stapling it in place, so that it is snug up against the step treads and risers.
+One long strip of carpeting can be cut and then wrapped around all the stairs, starting underneath the top step and ending behind the bottom riser, stapling it so it is snug up against the step treads and risers.

 Making a Modern Stair

-The basic problem is that the stair stringer is designed to be bolted in place; so it doesn’t have a wide base to give it support or much of a support up against the wall either.
+The basic problem is that the stair stringer is designed to be bolted in place, so it doesn’t have a wide base to give it support or much support up against the wall, either.
 But by starting with the step tread and mounting it to some dimensional lumber, those problems can be overcome.
-Then all that needs to be done is to add the step treads.
+Then, all that needs to be done is to add the step treads.

-In the diagram above, standard 1”x 10 or 1”x 12” material is used to make a right angle to mount the stair stringer to.
+In the diagram above, standard 1”x 10 or 1”x 12” material is used to make a right angle to mount the stair stringer.
 Some sort of bracing is needed on the sides, as demonstrated by the triangular piece of plywood shown.
-This combination provides something solid and stable to mount the stringer to.
-Normal step treads can then be cut down to 12” to 18” long and mounted to the supports on the staircase stringer.
+This combination provides something solid and stable to mount the stringer, too.
+Regular step treads can then be cut down to 12” to 18” long and mounted to the supports on the staircase stringer.

-As with the stairs made out of plywood, it’s a good idea to cover the step treads with plywood here as well, helping canine friends to keep their footing.
-It would also be a good idea to round the cut edges of the step treads, preventing them from hurting themselves on it if they miss the step.
+As with the stairs made of plywood, it’s a good idea to cover the step treads with plywood here as well, helping canine friends keep their footing.
+It would also be a good idea to round the cut edges of the step treads, preventing them from hurting themselves if they miss the step.

 Making a Temporary Dog Stair

-In the case of someone who needs something quickly or doesn’t have the necessary tools to make a plywood staircase, an easy option is to just stack up some sturdy cardboard boxes and tape them together.
-We all seem to be getting a lot of deliveries these days, so chances are it won’t be hard to save a few boxes which will work well, being of the right dimensions.
+If someone needs something quickly or doesn’t have the necessary tools to make a plywood staircase, an easy option is to stack up some sturdy cardboard boxes and tape them together.
+We all seem to be getting a lot of deliveries these days, so chances are it won’t be hard to save a few boxes that will work well and be of the right dimensions.

-The nice thing about this, besides it being easy, is that it can be configured however works best, with the available boxes.
-For smaller dogs, it won’t be necessary to provide any additional support, but if the dog in question is a bit overweight or chunky, it might be a good idea to fill the boxes with packing peanuts or bubble wrap, providing extra support for their weight.
+Besides being easy, the nice thing about this is that it can be configured however it works best with the available boxes.
+For smaller dogs, it won’t be necessary to provide any additional support, but if the dog in question is a bit overweight or chunky, it might be a good idea to fill the boxes with packing peanuts or bubble wrap, providing extra support for its weight.

-The real key to making this work is taping the boxes together well, using plenty of packing tape and pressing that tape down onto the cardboard well.
-It’s best to go overboard, wrapping the tape all the way around the boxes and sticking it back to itself, as that provides the most secure adhesion for the tape.
+The real key to making this work is taping the boxes together, using plenty of packing tape, and pressing that tape down onto the cardboard well.
+It’s best to go overboard, wrapping the tape around the boxes and sticking it back to itself, as that provides the most secure adhesion for the tape.
 Sometimes, packing tape doesn’t stick all that well to the cardboard of the box, especially if the cardboard isn’t all that clean.

-In this case, no carpeting is needed, because the surface isn’t as slick.
-The dog’s claws will be able to dig slightly into the cardboard, if necessary, to give them a more secure grip on the stairs.
-It’s not a perfect solution though, as the boxes will only last so long, before they need to be replaced with something sturdier.
-However, when a quick staircase is needed, this is about the quickest answer.
+In this case, no carpeting is needed because the surface isn’t as slick.
+If necessary, the dog’s claws can dig slightly into the cardboard to give them a more secure grip on the stairs.
+It’s not a perfect solution, though, as the boxes will only last so long before they need to be replaced with something sturdier.
+However, this is the fastest answer when a quick staircase is necessary.

 Making a Ramp

-As the dog ages and has more difficulty moving around, it may be necessary to replace the stairs with a ramp.
-This is especially true if the dog ends up having a serious problem with arthritis.
+As the dog ages and has more difficulty moving around, replacing the stairs with a ramp may be necessary.
+This is especially true if the dog ends up having a severe problem with arthritis.
 Some dog breeds do, especially when they’re purebreds.
-In that case, where it might be hard for them to make it up the stairs, a ramp would be easier for them to use.
+In that case, where it might be hard for them to make it up the stairs, a ramp would be more accessible for them to use.

 diy, dog stairs, carpet coated, plywood ramp, frame